Continuous-time q-Learning for Jump-Diffusion Models under Tsallis Entropy: Problem Formulation

-An interesting finding is that, for the pure jump controlled state model, the representation \eqref{eq:martingale-measure} of the relaxed controlled state process can be applied to derive exploratory HJB equations directly from the point of view of DPP, which is different from the controlled diffusion case as in \cite{wang2020reinforcement} in which the relaxed control form should be rewritten as an average formulation (in fact, for the diffusive case, the equivalence between the relaxed form and the average form).
+where $B=(B_t)_{t\in[0,T]}$ is a scalar Brownian motion and $\mathcal{N}(ds,dz,dr,du)$ is a Poisson random measure on $\R_+\times{\R}^n\times\R_+\times U$ with compensator $ds\nu(dz)dr\pi_s(u)du$ independent of $B$.
+An interesting finding is that, for the pure jump controlled state model, the representation \eqref{eq:martingale-measure} of the relaxed controlled state process can be applied to derive exploratory HJB equations directly from the point of view of DPP, which is different from the controlled diffusion case as in \cite{wang2020reinforcement}.
 Therefore, we can formulate our reinforcement learning problem for the jump-diffusion controlled model \eqref{eq:abstractmodel} based on the relaxed control form \eqref{eq:martingale-measure}.
 Thus, our reinforcement learning problem associated with the jump-diffusion controlled state process \eqref{eq:abstractmodel} can be stated as follows:

-Here, $\Pi_t$ is the set of admissible (randomized) policies on $U$ and the coefficients $\tilde{b},\tilde{\sigma}$ are defined by, for $(s,x,\pi)\in[0,T]\times \R\times {\cal P}(U)$,
+Here, $\Pi_t$ is the set of admissible (randomized) policies on $U$ and the coefficients $\tilde{b},\tilde{\sigma},\tilde f, \tilde l_p$ are defined by, for $(s,x,\pi)\in[0,T]\times \R^n\times {\cal P}(U)$,

-In fact, the formulation \eqref{eq:J-pi} and the formulation \eqref{eq:RL-problem} correspond to the same martingale problem.
-It then follows from the uniqueness of the martingale problem that \eqref{eq:X-pi} and \eqref{eq:martingale-measure} admit the same solution in law.
-Therefore, we will not distinguish these two formulations in the rest of the paper.